AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/goal/RTM.rst

 .. _RT_RTM_CALC2:

-A manually made Requirements Traceability Matrix
+The classical Requirements Traceability Matrix
 ================================================

 Most literature about requirements-traceability focus on the Requirements Traceability Matrix [#RTM]_.
 This table gives the relation between the (high level) requirements versus all test.
 As ‘needs’ can’t generate this table (yet), I have created one as example.